Command Palette

 Oxybenzone

-Harsh detergents that strip the skin's natural moisture barrier.
+Harsh detergents that strip the skin's natural protective oils, causing eczema.

 Global Safety Network